FindArticles FindArticles

 SHARE

-I spent a week punching secret dialer codes into an iPhone and a handful of Android phones.
-Fourteen of them reliably surfaced hidden menus or deep carrier controls that most people never see.
-Some are practical—think network diagnostics and call forwarding checks—while a few feel like peeking behind the curtain of how cellular systems actually work.
+I spent a week pressing secret dialer codes on iPhones and a couple of Androids, looking for pads that “sound just like old analogues I used to have” and “4 on the floor kick drums, nice and punchy.”
+Fourteen of those provided reliable ways to expose unused menus, or deep carrier controls, that most people never see.
+Some are practical — network diagnostics and call forwarding checks come to mind — while a couple feel like you’re peering behind the curtain of how cellular networks actually function.

 Table of Contents

-• iPhone-only: field test, alerts, and message center
+• iPhone-only: field test, alerts, and message centre

 • Android and manufacturer service menus